jacobkap/crimebythenumbers/docs/regular-expressions.md

 #> [1] "Drug Offense"    "Weapons Offense"
 ```

-And it returns only the values we want.

 ###  Optional text `?`

 The question mark indicates that the character immediately before the `?` is optional.

 Let's search for the term "offens" and add a ? at the end.
 This says search for the pattern "offen" and we expect an exact match for that pattern.
-And if anything follows "offen" return that too, but it isn't required to be there.
+And if the letter "s" follows "offen" return that too, but it isn't required to be there.

 ```r